Boldoosang/NAV-spotDPothole-frontend/readme.md

 * [Bootstrap 5](https://getbootstrap.com/docs/5.1/getting-started/introduction/) - Bootstrap 5 used for styling and components
 * [Picong Party Electoral District API](https://www.thepicongparty.com/home.html) - Picong Party API for electoral district data.
 * [Leaflet](https://leafletjs.com/) - Leaflet used the general map.
-* [Node.js/NPM](https://nodejs.org/en/) - Used in the installation of the firebase dependency.
+* [Node.js/NPM](https://nodejs.org/en/) - Used in the installation of dependencies.
 * [Firebase](https://firebase.google.com/) - Firebase used for serving application website.
 * [Firebase Storage](https://firebase.google.com/) - Firebase storage used for storing reported images.
+* [Puppeteer](https://www.npmjs.com/package/puppeteer) - Chromium based automation for testing.
+* [Mocha](https://www.npmjs.com/package/mocha) - Mocha used as a testing framework.
+* [Chai](https://www.npmjs.com/package/chai) - Chai used in testing as an assertion library.
+* [Jest](https://www.npmjs.com/package/jest) - Javascript based testing framework.

 ## CONFIGURATION
-After successful installation of Node.js from the [website](https://nodejs.org/en/), the execution of the following command can be used to install firebase-tools:
+After successful installation of Node.js from the [website](https://nodejs.org/en/), the execution of the following command can be used to install the frontend dependencies for development:
 ```
-npm install -g firebase-tools
+npm install
 ```
-After installing firebase-tools, login to the firebase CLI using the following command:
+After installing the dependencies, login to the firebase CLI using the following command:
 ```
 firebase login
 ```